Start button flashing — won’t run

 Common Symptoms & Causes

-This issue is most commonly caused by a faulty door latch assembly, a failed door latch switch, or a worn control board that is no longer sending the proper start signal.
+These flashing symptoms are typically due to a faulty door latch assembly, a failed door latch switch, or a worn control board that isn’t sending the correct start signal.

 Safety First